Chief Executive Officer

 In 2011 she became a Program Manager for Residential Mentorship Programs with Changes Supportive Living working with youth and adults living with mental health and addictions.
 She then moved to beautiful British Columbia in the fall of 2014 and worked as a Program Manager with Helping Spirit Lodge’s First Stage Transition House in Vancouver until joining Atira in April 2015.

-Director of Development, Communications & Fundraising
+Director, Development, Communications & Fundraising

 Caithlin began volunteering at Atira Women’s Resource Society at age 13 providing after-school childcare for moms accessing services at one of Atira’s second-stage housing programs, as well as in the administration office filing and cleaning.